Supported operating systems

-To use ArcGIS Server data or services in your app, use ArcGIS 10.2 for Server or later.
-To use ArcGIS Server data when your app is offline, use ArcGIS 10.2.2 for Server or later.
+To use ArcGIS Server data or services in your app, use ArcGIS Server version 10.2 (or higher).
+To use ArcGIS Server data when your app is offline, use ArcGIS Server version 10.2.2 (or higher).

-Web maps built with the 2.0 or higher version of the web map specification are required (from Portal for ArcGIS 10.3 and above).
-Note: When you save a web map in an ArcGIS Runtime app, you are saving a web map that adheres to version 2.9 of the web map specification.
-These should only be saved back to a portal that supports the 2.0 web map specification (Portal for ArcGIS version 10.3 and above).
+ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.2 (or higher) portals.
+However, when your app uses web maps, it must use web maps built with the 2.0 (or higher) version of the web map specification, which come from Enterprise version 10.2 (or higher) portals.
+When you save a web map from an app, you are saving a web map that adheres to version 2.9 of the web map specification.
+These should only be saved back to portals that support the 2.0 web map specification.

 Versions of supported specifications

 - Military standards: MIL-STD-2525B (change 2), MIL-STD-2525C, and MIL-STD-2525D